-IAI: None I.4 Intermediate Algebra Part I includes a review of factoring from beginning algebra.
+IAI: None 1.4 Intermediate Algebra Part I includes a review of factoring from beginning algebra.
 The course will also cover rational expressions and equations, linear equations, and an introduction to functions.
 Placement into MTH 093 is according to placement test scores or on a voluntary basis.
+This course uses online homework.
 Credit earned does not count toward any degree, nor does it transfer.
-Prerequisite: MTH 091 and MTH 092, or equivalent, with grades of "C" or higher in both OR appropriate math placement score.
-Credit: 2 semester hours
+Prerequisite: MTH 091 and MTH 092, or eauivalent, with arades of "C" or higher in both OR appropriate math placement score.
+Credit: 2 semester hours Lecture: 2 Lab: 0 does it transfer.